WebMCP Could Change How Agents Use Your Website

 The Declarative API allows you to annotate your existing HTML forms with specific attributes.
 These attributes describe what the form does and what the individual fields represent.
 Once these annotations are in place, the browser automatically translates them into a structured tool that any compatible AI agent can call.

 The beauty of this approach is that it doesn't break the user experience.
 The form continues to function exactly as it always has for human visitors.
 There is no need to build a separate "AI version" of your site.
-Instead, you are simply adding a layer of machine-readable metadata that tells the agent, "This is a booking form, and this field is for the date."
+Instead, you are simply adding a layer of machine readable metadata that tells the agent, "This is a booking form, and this field is for the date."
 While the exact attribute names are still being finalized in the specification process, the core logic is set.

 What the agent sees: Before and after

-To understand the practical impact, consider a standard booking or contact form used by almost every service-based business.
+To understand the practical impact, consider a standard booking or contact form used by almost every service based business.
 In a traditional setup, an AI agent has to scrape the page, try to identify the input fields, and guess the purpose of the form based on labels and placeholders.
 This is prone to error.

 With WebMCP declarative annotations, the process changes.
 By adding attributes like toolname and tooldescription to the form, and toolparamdescription to the input fields, you are providing a map.
 The agent no longer has to guess; it is explicitly told what the tool is and what data is required to execute the action.